Iron Rhine: Current operation

 Although the 160.3 km Iron Rhine is not fully operational, 134.8 km of its tracks are in regular use.
 85 km of the route is double tracked and 55 km is electrified.
 However, the 16.5 kilometers (Roermond-Dalheim) are not operational and a further 9 km (Budel-Weert) are used only rarely.
 200 m of track in Dalheim, on the German side is fully overgrown.

 On the German section Mönchengladbach-Dalheim RegionalBahn trains run alongside freight trains, long distance travel no longer takes place on the German section.
 On the Belgian and Dutch side of the track the route is used extensively by InterCity - Interregio -, local and freight trains.

 Germany

 The Schwalm-Nette-Bahn (RB 34) traverses the line between Mönchengladbach Hbf and Dalheim, directly on the border with the Netherlands.

-It is operated on behalf of DB Regio by Rurtalbahn and runs during peak times every hour and off peak every two hours.
+It is operated by VIAS and runs every hour.
 The line runs through the territory of the Aachener Verkehrsverbund (AVV) and the Verkehrsverbund Rhein-Ruhr (VRR).
 The train stops only when needed at the Arsbeck and Mönchengladbach-Genhausen halts.
-The Rurtalbahn uses railcars of type RegioSprinter on the line.
+VIAS uses railcars of type LINT 41 on the line.

-A resumption of cross-border passenger traffic between Dalheim and Roermond (with a Meinewegstation) is the aim of the AVV by 2015.
+A resumption of cross-border passenger traffic between Dalheim and Roermond (with a Meinewegstation) is in the talks.

-Freight transportation is provided to a military base near Rheindahlen and to the connection for the Test- and Validationcenter Wegberg-Wildenrath near Arsbeck/Klinkum.
+Freight transportation is provided for the Test- and Validationcenter Wegberg-Wildenrath near Arsbeck/Klinkum and used to be provided to a military base near Rheindahlen, which closed in 2013.